harsha1597/SRAMsimple_v2/README.md

 # SRAMsimple
 Local SRAM library for 23AA04M chip

-This library was created from the example program SPIRamSimple.ino, created by J.B.
-Gallaher on 07/09/2016.
+This library was forked from [here](https://github.com/dndubins/SRAMsimple).
 From the comments of this program:

-Sample program to use a Serial SRAM chip to expand memory for an Arduino Uno giving access to an additional 128kB of random access memory.
-The 23LC1024 uses the Serial Peripheral Interface (SPI) to transfer data and commands between the UNO and the memory chip.
+Sample program to use a Serial SRAM chip to expand memory for an Arduino Portenta giving access to an additional 4Mbit of random access memory.
+The 23AA04M uses the Serial Peripheral Interface (SPI) to transfer data and commands between the UNO and the memory chip.
 Note that the functions could be extracted as a beginning for a library for this chip.
 [This is one such library - DD].

    Used the following components:

-   (1) Arduino Uno
+   (1) Arduino Portenta

-   (2) Microchip 23LC1024 SPI SRAM chip soldered on an Arduino Protoshield
+   (2) Microchip 23AA04M SPI SRAM chip soldered on a PCB

 Function Properties: